 Perhaps one of the most beneficial features of Zn-Ni is that it reduces the effect of thermal stress on components.
 As discussed above, the ability of components to run safely at higher temperatures helps with fuel efficiency.
 Tests have shown that Zn-Ni coated parts provide corrosion resistance at temperatures up to 200°C .

-If you are interested in learning more about using our XRF analysers to help with measuring very thin coatings, please get in touch.
-You can find out more information on the capabilities of our analysers here.
+If you are interested in learning more about using our XRF analyzers to help with measuring very thin coatings, please get in touch.
+You can find out more information on the capabilities of our analyzers here.